radziaziz/learn-jup/readme.md

-# Coursera Opensource Tools for Data Science
+# Coursera: Open Source Tools for Data Science
-## Final Assignment: Create and Share Your Jupyter Notebook
+These are files for the final assignment: Create and Share Your Jupyter Notebook

+by Radzi Aziz on 7/3/2024